neutrons/multiphonon/README.md

 * Main functionality: Compute phonon Density of States (DOS) from powder Inelastic Neutron Scattering (INS) spectrum

-It fixes some problems in the original version of getDOS code:
+It fixes some problems in the earlier versions of getDOS code and implemented new features.
-* No need to pick a rectangular region in the |Q|,E dynamical range.
-Data in the whole range can be used
+The original requirements of this project is captured at #32.
-* No need to force the energy axis to have E=0 at the center of a bin
+And details of the features of this code can be found below.

 ## Installation
 ### Use conda